weyoume/wenode/doc/Python-Debug-Node.md

 This script starts a debug node, replays blocks, schedules a hardfork, and finally generates new blocks after the hardfork.
 The script also communicates via the general purpose rpc interface in Xeroc's Library to do a simple analysis of the results.
-In this case it generates a historgram of block producers to verify the witness scheduling algorithm works properly.
+In this case it generates a historgram of block producers to verify the producer scheduling algorithm works properly.
 The purpose of the script is it verify any given hardfork does not have a bug that could crash the chain entirely.